 Reaction & Thoughts:

-The Master of Suspense’s very first theatrical film — three years earlier Alfred Hitchcock directed fragments of a movie (Mrs. Peabody) that, unfortunately, was never finished and likely to be lost forever.
+The Master of Suspense’s very first theatrical film.
+This wasn’t Alfred Hitchcock’s first rodeo, though — three years earlier Hitchcock directed fragments of a movie (Mrs. Peabody) that, unfortunately, was never finished and likely to be lost forever.

 It’s truly fascinating to see many of the director’s phobias and obsessions already in place this early in his career.
 Hitch’s fascination with voyeurism, the predilection for sexually ambiguous characters, life in showbiz, the juxtaposition of opposites, etc. — all captivating elements that will reappear in subsequent films.
 There is even a brutal murder near the end of the movie.
 It’s even more incredible that Hitch was able to infuse the movie with his eccentric personality because he was just a hired hand.